Charlotte Bischoff

 Charlotte Bischoff (née Wielepp; 5 October 1901 – 4 November 1994) was a German Communist and Resistance fighter against National Socialism.

 Biography

 Early years

 Charlotte Wielepp was born in Berlin.
-Her father worked as a typesetter.
-She trained for work as a clerk and steno-typist, moving on to work in Halle, Hamburg and Berlin between 1915 and 1930.
-She joined the Freie Sozialistische Jugend (Free Socialist Youth) and the Young Communist League of Germany.
+Her father was Alfred Wielepp (1878–1948), who was the responsible editor of the Vorwärts before the First World War.
+Her mother was Martha Albertine née Stawitzky.
+As a young women she trained for work as a clerk and steno-typist, moving on to work in Halle, Hamburg and Berlin between 1915 and 1930.
+During that period she became politically active and joined the Freie Sozialistische Jugend (Free Socialist Youth) and the Young Communist League of Germany.
 In 1923, she joined the Communist Party of Germany (KPD) and the same year, married Fritz Bischoff, a founding member of the KPD, then working as a clerk with the Soviet trade mission.
 After 1930, Charlotte Bischoff was a steno-typist and publicist in the Prussian Landtag faction and in the Central Committee of the KPD.